chax255/Intro-2-FrontEnd/README.md

 type ins a mime type and href links the file to html

 CSS precedence: is a rule that govern which selector is chosen first when multiple selectors are present

+BootStrap
+Learned about BootStrap how it works, and how I can use it to build UIs quickly BootStrap works by using the containers that are used to contain rows and columns that are used to